M-Jamil/Zakat/README.md

 https://www.java.com/en/download/

-2) You also need OpenOffice or Libreoffice, i recommend OpenOffice which can be downloaded from the following link:
+2) You also need OpenOffice or Libreoffice, i recommend OpenOffice which can be downloaded from the following website:

 https://www.openoffice.org/download/